 Free Printable: Low Carb & Keto Food List

-- 3.2g net carbs (or 0.9g if you omit the broccoli)
+- Keto friendly and gluten free – My keto breakfast casserole has just 3.2g net carbs per serving… or 0.9g if you omit the broccoli.

 Ingredients & Substitutions

-- Salt & Pepper – A must for seasoning eggs.
+- Salt & Pepper

-How To Make Keto Breakfast Casserole
+How To Make Low Carb Breakfast Casserole

-- Brown meat.
+- Brown the meat.
 Add the sausage.
 Cook, breaking apart with a spatula, until browned.
 Meanwhile, preheat the oven.

-- Cook veggies.
-If using broccoli (or other veggies), blanch in boiling water until crisp tender.
+- Cook the veggies.
+If using broccoli (or other veggies), blanch in boiling water until crisp-tender.
 Plunge them into an ice bath to stop cooking.
-Drain and pat dry.(You can also roast or cook the veggies any other way you like.)
+Drain and pat dry.
+(You can also roast the veggies, or cook them any other way you like.)

-- Whisk egg base.
+- Whisk the egg base.
 In a large mixing bowl, whisk together eggs, heavy cream, cheddar cheese, parsley, sea salt, and black pepper.

 - 1 pound cooked meat